seperman/atomgen/README.md

 This will generate exactly the same Atom feed.
 But it gives you the flexibility of modifying your own dictionary keys with the names you like.

-It is up to you to write the output to a file or print it or ...

 ##Documents

 * [Documentations](http://atomgen.readthedocs.org/en/latest/)